dacr/the-weakest-link/README.md

 ### Step 4 - Who is the weakest Link ?

 * I'll send the first http POST request
-* If everything goes thing :
+* **Let's read the global story :)**
-  + Go to Jaeger UI :
+* Browse to Jaeger user interface to answer :
-    - Using provided URL
+  + Who is the slowest link ?
+  + If some error was encountered, who is the guilty link ?

 ---

+## Instructions
+### Step 5 - Let's monitor everything

+* Give me your IP
+* Browse to Grafana user interface

+---

-## Notes for the game administrators
+## Notes for the challenge administrators
 ### Start Jaeger

 ```